ryanjjung/loggly-api/README.md

 Refer to the [documentation](https://documentation.solarwinds.com/en/Success_Center/loggly/Content/admin/stats-api.htm) for a complete list of valid statistics you can call for.

+### Volume Metrics

+_The volume metrics API requires a subdomain and an API token._

+First of all, this doesn't appear to be a documented feature.
+I've recieved a PDF of docs from an account representative that I can't find a corresponding website for.

+This call lets you gather broad aggregate statistics about the number of events and their total size within a period of time, filtered by the host and "app" that generated the events.
+The following call would return the stats from the past day.

+    metrics = loggly.volume_metrics(frm='-1d', til='now')

+Other parameters that are supported:

+* group_by (str)
+* host (str)
+* app (str)
+* measurement_types (list of str)

 ## Exceptions

 The base class for all exceptions in this module is `loggly.LogglyError`, but it's nothing special